-1. The Corporation has been duly created and validly exists as a corporate governmental agency, constituting a public benefit corporation, under and pursuant to the laws of the State of New York (including the Act), and has good right and lawful authority, among other things, to refund the Prior Bonds, to provide sufficient funds therefor by the adoption of the Resolutions and the issuance and sale of the 2021 Series G Bonds, and to perform its obligations under the terms and conditions of the Resolutions, as covenanted in the Resolutions.
+1. The Corporation has been duly created and validly exists as a corporate governmental agency, constituting a public benefit corporation, under and pursuant to the laws of the State of New York (including the Act), and has good right and lawful authority, among other things, to finance the 2021 Series J Mortgage Loans and to finance the Corporation Corporate Purposes, to provide sufficient funds therefor by the adoption of the Resolutions and the issuance and sale of the 2021 Bonds, and to perform its obligations under the terms and conditions of the Resolutions, as covenanted in the Resolutions.